yuehaowong/devOpsDemo/README-ACTIONS.md

 ### Setup

+#### Enable Actions

+To start off, you'll need to ensure that Actions are enabled on your GitHub repo.
+To do this:

+- Navigate to the _"Settings"_ tab
+- Expand the _"Actions"_ menu
+- Make sure the _"Allow actions and reusable workflows"_ option is selected
+- Click _"Save"_

+#### .github directory

 Actions workflows must always be stored in a `.github` directory at the top level of your repository.

-- To start, create this directory, and add a subfolder called `workflows`.
+- Create this directory, and add a subfolder called `workflows`.
 By default, GitHub will look here to find any workflows that it should run.

 Each workflow will be stored as an individual YAML file under the `.github/workflows` directory.
 We'll first be creating our workflow for integration testing, so let's move on!